natcap/invest.users-guide/source/habitat_risk_assessment.rst

 **Step 4b: Classifying Cumulative Risk**

+The classification :math:`L` of the cumulative effects of multiple stressors on each habitat or species accounts for two possible cases of destructive risk:

+1. In instances where a stressor is particularly destructive, such as clear cutting that removes all trees or dredging that removes all coral, additional stressors, such as hiking trails or recreational fishing, will not further increase the risk of habitat degradation.
+This is captured by :eq:`hra-classified-risk-max`.
+2. In instances where a single stressor is not particularly detrimental, the cumulative effect of multiple stressors can still be high.
+This is captured by :eq:`hra-cumulative-risk-classification`.

 The classification :math:`L` of the cumulative effects of multiple stressors on each habitat or species is more formally expressed as: